 Critters certainly made an impression with the movie-going public, making more than ten times the studio’s outlay ― hardly Earth-shattering figures given its $3,000,000 budget, but a tidy return for a then-Indie company like New Line Cinema.
 New Line would soon strike gold with the increasingly popular A Nightmare on Elm Street Series, before one day producing the record-breaking Lord of the Rings franchise and ultimately merging with Warner Bros, but humble outings like Critters certainly helped put them on the commercial map.
 Critters would also spawn several sequels, Warner subsidiary Blue Ribbon Content reviving the series as recently as 2019 with TV movie Critters Attack! and a TV show which debuted on horror streaming channel Shudder on March 21, 2019.
-It’s popularity will likely never reach the heights of the original, which wasn’t so high to begin with, but the series has never claimed to be anything more than B-movie schlock.
+It’s popularity will never reach the heights of the original, which wasn’t so high to begin with, but the series has never claimed to be anything more than B-movie schlock.
 The fact that it is still around, albeit by the skin of its razor-sharp teeth, is testament to the original film’s legacy.
 It may be low down the horror franchise pecking order, but there are millions who will never forget the furry rapscallions who gave the word ‘monster’ an irresistible edge.

 Initial reviews for Critters were mixed, but very few failed to identify the sense of fun that makes the movie so damn watchable.
-One word that aptly describes Critters is ‘fun’.
+The word that most aptly describes Critters is ‘fun’.
 This movie is soooo much fun.
 From start to finish you’re absolutely fixated on Chiodo’s remorselessly monstrous creations and the almost winsome sense of charm they exude.
 I wore my VHS of Critters out as a kid, and I love it just as much as an adult, perhaps even more so.
 It’s the kind of fun-filled movie you can watch again and again, and with the film carrying a 15 certificate there’s plenty for hardcore horror fans to admire too.
 Those involved with making the movie surely had fun with it.
 You can feel their love for B-movie cinema, and it’s all delivered with a degree of style that belies its meagre budget, sharing almost as much with the era’s blockbuster productions.
 It would be unfair to label the film a rip-off.
 It’s derivative, transparently so, but it is also deeply knowledgeable and affectionate towards the genres it so lovingly sends up.
 In an era chock-full of lazy reboots and franchise cash-ins, of micromanaged major studio vehicles that leave nothing to chance, it’s so refreshing to go back and revisit a low-risk movie such as Critters, which, above all else, is moviemaking for the sheer thrill of it.